nwisnewski89/nick.wisnewski.io/content/resume/innovative-development/index.md

 ## Reason for Leaving

-Had the opportunity to be employed directly by a software company, rather than working as a contractor, which I felt would offer more stability.
+Had the opportunity to be employed directly by a software company Nuix, rather than working as a contractor, which I felt would offer more stability and career growth.